What is the best credit card relief program?

-The time it takes a person to become debt free can be shortened with a consumer credit counseling program, and payments may get lowered because interest rates can be reduced.
+The time it takes a person to become debt-free can be shortened with a consumer credit counseling program, and payments may get lowered because interest rates can be reduced.

-Also, if a person recently fell behind on their credit card payments, their accounts can be re-aged to show they are current.
+If a person recently fell behind on their credit card payments, their accounts can be re-aged to show they are current.
 As a result, credit scores can improve.

 How to Legally Stop Paying a Debt

 Don’t just stop paying your credit card bills.
 You could get served a credit card lawsuit, and your credit will be ruined.

 On the other hand, if you have a legitimate financial hardship and can’t afford your credit card payments, you may have no other option but to stop paying on your accounts.

 So what are your options, file for bankruptcy?
 Not a good idea.

-Comparing physical health to financial health; bankruptcy puts you in a wheelchair for the next seven years.
+Comparing physical health to financial health, bankruptcy puts you in a wheelchair for the next seven years.
 With bankruptcy on your credit, you cannot buy or rent a home or even a car.
-Bankruptcy could get you denied for a job and even the most basic necessity that requires a credit check.

 Consumer credit counseling?
 This type of program will only reduce your interest rates and not the monthly payment.
 Your payment stays around the same as what it would be when paying only minimum payments.